 - The MMU recommends that the lost opportunity cost in the ancillary services markets be calculated using the schedule on which the unit was scheduled to run in the energy market.
 (Priority: High.
 First reported 2010.
 Status: Not adopted.
-FERC rejected, pending rehearing request before FERC.) - The MMU recommends that the lost opportunity cost calculation used in the regulation market be based on the resource's dispatched energy offer schedule, not the lower of its price or cost offer schedule.
+FERC rejected.) - The MMU recommends that the lost opportunity cost calculation used in the regulation market be based on the resource's dispatched energy offer schedule, not the lower of its price or cost offer schedule.
 (Priority: Medium.
 First reported 2010.
 Status: Not adopted.
-FERC rejected, pending rehearing request before FERC.) - The MMU recommends that, to prevent gaming, there be a penalty enforced in the regulation market as a reduction in performance score and/or a forfeiture of revenues when resource owners elect to deassign assigned regulation resources within the hour.
+FERC rejected.) - The MMU recommends that, to prevent gaming, there be a penalty enforced in the regulation market as a reduction in performance score and/or a forfeiture of revenues when resource owners elect to deassign assigned regulation resources within the hour.
 (Priority: Medium.
 First reported 2016.
 Status: Not adopted.
-FERC rejected, pending rehearing request before FERC.) - The MMU recommends enhanced documentation of the implementation of the regulation market design.
+FERC rejected.) - The MMU recommends enhanced documentation of the implementation of the regulation market design.
 (Priority: Medium.
 First reported 2010.
 Status: Not adopted.
-FERC rejected, pending rehearing request before FERC.) - The MMU recommends that PJM be required to save data elements necessary for verifying the performance of the regulation market.
+FERC rejected.) - The MMU recommends that PJM be required to save data elements necessary for verifying the performance of the regulation market.
 (Priority: Medium.
 First reported 2010.
 Status: Not adopted.) - The MMU recommends that PJM replace the static MidAtlantic/Dominion Reserve Subzone with a reserve zone structure consistent with the actual deliverability of reserves based on current transmission constraints.
 (Priority: High.
-New recommendation.
+First reported 2019.
 Status: Not adopted.) - The MMU recommends that the \$7.50 margin be eliminated from the definition of the cost of tier 2 synchronized reserve because it is a markup and not a cost.
 (Priority: Medium.
 First reported 2018.
 Status: Not adopted.)

 - The MMU recommends that the variable operating and maintenance cost be eliminated from the definition of the cost of tier 2 synchronized reserve and that the calculation of synchronized reserve variable operations and maintenance costs be removed from Manual 15.
 (Priority: Medium.
-New recommendation.
+First reported 2019.
 Status: Not adopted.) - The MMU recommends that the components of the cost-based offers for providing regulation and synchronous condensing be defined in Schedule 2 of the Operating Agreement.
 (Priority: Low.
-New recommendation.
+First reported 2019.
 Status: Not adopted.) - The MMU recommends that the rule requiring that tier 1 synchronized reserve resources are paid the tier 2 price when the nonsynchronized reserve price is above zero be eliminated immediately and that, under the current rule, tier 1 synchronized reserve resources not be paid the tier 2 price when they do not respond.
 (Priority: High.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that the tier 2 synchronized reserve must offer requirement be enforced on a daily and hourly basis.
 The MMU recommends that PJM define a set of acceptable reasons why a unit can be made unavailable daily or hourly and require unit owners to select a reason in Markets Gateway whenever making a unit unavailable either daily or hourly or setting the offer MW to 0 MW.
 (Priority: Medium.
 First reported 2013.
 Status: Partially adopted.) - The MMU recommends that PJM be more explicit and transparent about why tier 1 biasing is used in defining demand in the Tier 2 Synchronized Reserve Market.
 The MMU recommends that PJM define rules for estimating tier 1 MW, define rules for the use and amount of tier 1 biasing and identify the rule based reasons for each instance of biasing.
 (Priority: Medium.
 First reported 2012.
-Status: Not adopted.) - The MMU recommends that, for calculating the penalty for a tier 2 resource failing to meet its scheduled obligation during a spinning event, the definition of the IPI be changed from the average number of days between events to the actual number of days since the last event greater than 10 minutes.
-(Priority: Medium.
-First reported 2018.
-Status: Not adopted.)
+Status: Adopted April 2019.) - The MMU recommends that, for calculating the penalty for a tier 2 resource failing to meet its scheduled obligation during a spinning event, the definition of the IPI be changed from the average number of days between events to the actual number of days since the last event greater than